Post Your Internship with Cal Lutheran!

 How are Internships Different from Part-Time Jobs?

 An internship is a part-time work experience that is project-based.
 Internships require some amount of training from the employer.
 A clerical job that you would usually hire a staff member for, cannot be an internship because it is not project-based.
 Internships can be paid which is preferred by students.
-In addition to paying an intern, some students will also want to receive credit.
+In addition to paying an intern, some students will also want to receive credit but keep in mind credits need to be paid for by the student.
+To learn more about how internship credit works (Cooperative Education) click here.

 From a legal standpoint, it is always best to pay and intern or provide credit or do both.
 If you are offering unpaid internships, it is ESSENTIAL to have concrete projects, training, and feedback and to NOT have the intern doing work that staff would typically do.
 Interns are best suited for special projects.
 It is acceptable to occasionally have an intern answer the phone or run errands, but these administrative activities should be minimal in comparison to their projects and the training you provide them.
 An intern might also shadow you or a colleague as a form of training.